 If you’ve selected C: The kitchen must have a minimum of two cabinets in the cook zone.
 Heavy cookware is best stored in tandem drawers that are easily accessible with minimum effort.
 Bottom-most shelves of tandem drawers are ideal to store heavy cookware since they are larger.

 #4: How would you rate your dinnerware/crockery/cutlery in terms of volume?

 If you’ve selected A: Keep clutter away from your kitchen with sufficient storage.
-Store your flatware in a 3-shelf cabinet in the prep zone.
-Use bottom drawers for daily items, while cabinets above the counter are ideal for items for occasional uses.
+Store your flatware in a three-shelf cabinet in the prep zone.
+Use bottom drawers for daily items while cabinets above the counter are ideal for occasional-use items.
 The top storage cabinets are suitable for keeping rarely used items.

 If you’ve selected B or C: For plenty of flatware, a multiple shelf CPT in the prep zone along with glass door cabinets on the worktop unit will suffice.

 #5: What is the source of gas for your home?

 A. LPG gas (aka gas cylinders)

 If you’ve selected A: Your cooking zone must take into consideration ample space for gas cylinders.
 There should be space for the one in use and for a second one to be stored away safely.
 Remember to check out at the early design stage for a shop that sells LPG gas in your estate and delivers within a day; you’d save a good amount of storage space.

 If you’ve selected B: With the exception of old residential areas, most homes now come built with government piped gas.
 If you enjoy free-flowing gas in your private condo or HDB flat, your designer needs to be aware so measurements for the pre-installed pipelines will be part of the initial planning.

 #6: How often do you shop for household cleaning supplies?